First Quarter Strategic Income Outlook

 Vice President & Portfolio Manager – Strategic Income

-The Fund was rated 4 Stars against 588 funds Overall, 4 Stars against 588 funds over 3 Years, 5 Stars against 553 funds over 5 Years, 4 Stars against 422 funds over 10 Years in the High Yield Bond category based on risk-adjusted returns as of 10/31/24.
+The Fund was rated 5 Stars against 580 funds Overall, 5 Stars against 580 funds over 3 Years, 5 Stars against 539 funds over 5 Years, 4 Stars against 421 funds over 10 Years in the High Yield Bond category based on risk-adjusted returns as of 12/31/24.

-The Morningstar Rating for funds, or “star rating,” is calculated for mutual funds, variable annuity and variable life subaccounts, exchange-traded funds, closed-end funds, and separate accounts) with at least a three-year history.
+The Morningstar Rating™ for funds, or “star rating,” is calculated for mutual funds, variable annuity and variable life subaccounts, exchange-traded funds, closed-end funds, and separate accounts) with at least a three-year history.
 Exchange-traded funds and open-ended mutual funds are considered a single population for comparative purposes.
 It is calculated based on a Morningstar Risk-Adjusted Return measure that accounts for variation in a managed product’s monthly excess performance, placing more emphasis on downward variations and rewarding consistent performance.
 The top 10% of products in each product category receive 5 stars, the next 22.5% receive 4 stars, the next 35% receive 3 stars, the next 22.5% receive 2 stars, and the bottom 10% receive 1 star.
 The Overall Morningstar Rating for a managed product is derived from a weighted average of the performance figures associated with its three-, five-, and 10-year (if applicable) Morningstar Rating metrics.
 The weights are: 100% three-year rating for 36-59 months of total returns, 60% five-year rating/40% three-year rating for 60-119 months of total returns, and 50% 10-year rating/30% five-year rating/20% three-year rating for 120 or more months of total returns.
 While the 10-year overall star rating formula seems to give the most weight to the 10-year period, the most recent three-year period has the greatest impact because it is included in all three rating periods.

-The Osterweis Funds are available by prospectus only.
-The Funds’ investment objectives, risks, charges and expenses must be considered carefully before investing.
+© 2025 Morningstar.
+All Rights Reserved.
+The information contained herein: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely.
+Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.
+Past performance does not guarantee future results.The Osterweis Funds are available by prospectus only.
+The Funds’ investment objectives, risks, charges, and expenses must be considered carefully before investing.
 The summary and statutory prospectuses contain this and other important information about the Funds.
 You may obtain a summary or statutory prospectus by calling toll free at (866) 236-0050, or by visiting www.osterweis.com/statpro.
 Please read the prospectus carefully before investing to ensure the Fund is appropriate for your goals and risk tolerance.

 Mutual fund investing involves risk.
 Principal loss is possible.

-Past performance does not guarantee future results.
-This commentary contains the current opinions of the authors as of the date above which are subject to change at any time.
-This commentary has been distributed for informational purposes only and is not a recommendation or offer of any particular security, strategy or investment product.
-Information contained herein has been obtained from sources believed to be reliable, but is not guaranteed.
+This commentary contains the current opinions of the authors as of the date above, which are subject to change at any time, are not guaranteed, and should not be considered investment advice.
+This commentary has been distributed for informational purposes only and is not a recommendation or offer of any particular security, strategy, or investment product.
+Information contained herein has been obtained from sources believed to be reliable but is not guaranteed.

 No part of this article may be reproduced in any form, or referred to in any other publication, without the express written permission of Osterweis Capital Management.